swiftly-solution/documentation/src/docs/scripting/events/gameevents/onplayerfootstep.md

 ---

 # OnPlayerFootstep
-This event is triggered when player_footstep is triggered
+This event is triggered when player_footstep is triggered.
 ::: tabs
 @tab Lua
 ```lua